Englewood Cliffs, New Jersey

-The borough houses the world headquarters of CNBC (NBCUniversal), the North American headquarters of South Korean conglomerate LG Corp, and the American headquarters of global CPG conglomerate Unilever, and was home to both Ferrari and Maserati North America.
+The borough houses the world headquarters of CNBC (Versant), the North American headquarters of South Korean conglomerate LG Corp, and the American headquarters of global CPG conglomerate Unilever, and was home to both Ferrari and Maserati North America.

-The borough was formed in 1895, having seceded from Englewood Township, with William Outis Allison serving as the new municipality's first mayor, as part of the "Boroughitis" then sweeping Bergen County, with 26 boroughs formed in the county in 1894 alone.
+The borough was formed in 1895, having seceded from Englewood Township, with William Outis Allison serving as the new municipality's first mayor,} as part of the "Boroughitis" then sweeping Bergen County, with 26 boroughs formed in the county in 1894 alone.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 3.37 square miles (8.73 km^{2}), including 2.13 square miles (5.51 km^{2}) of land and 1.24 square miles (3.22 km^{2}) of water (36.91%).

 The borough borders Englewood, Fort Lee and Tenafly in Bergen County, and the New York City boroughs of The Bronx and Manhattan across the Hudson River.